 If you have to administer first aid in a SHTF situation disinfect needles, tweezers and anything used to clean out wounds first with a bleach solution to reduce the risk of infection.
 You may not be able to boil instruments, so this is a good second best.

 Again to reduce the risk of flies settling and insect contamination wipe over all food preparation surfaces with a fairly strong bleach solution.
-It won’t last for more than few hours but will strong the nasties landing for a while.
+It won’t last for more than few hours but will stop the nasties landing for a while.

-Staving off Giardia
+7) Staving off Giardia

-Campers and travellers are frequently afflicted by bloating, abdominal cramps, nausea and bouts of watery diarrhea all due to a microscopic parasite called Giardia found worldwide but more especially in areas where sanitation is poor and water is untreated.
+Campers and travelers are frequently afflicted by bloating, abdominal cramps, nausea and bouts of watery diarrhea all due to a microscopic parasite called Giardia found worldwide but more especially in areas where sanitation is poor and water is untreated.

 To eliminate armpit odor use a few drops of bleach to roughly one ounce of water and wash the area.
 It does not burn and will kill the bacteria that cause odor – a boon in a survival situation where you may not have access to lots of fresh water to bathe in or an arsenal of deodorants, soaps and the like.

 …to avoid malaria, dengue, Zika and other diseases.

 10) Disinfecting puddles

 When there has been a flood or storm the water standing around in puddles functions as a major breeding ground for insects – think of the recent Zika outbreak – puddles of rainwater in urban environments provided place for the mosquitoes to breed.
 If you can’t drain the water you can add a little bleach to make sure the larvae die.